 PLANNING YOUR ESTATE BEFORE REMARRIAGE

-Despite the best intentions, marriages may not last forever.
+Marriages may not last forever despite best intentions.
 If you are divorced or widowed, and planning to remarry, you may want to take the opportunity to review and revise your estate conservation strategies.
 This is especially important if you and your future spouse have children from previous marriages.

 As you prepare for and experience a major life change, such as remarriage, be sure to consult with an estate planning team comprised of qualified tax, legal, and financial professionals to help ensure that you meet your overall objectives.